VEGA for Programmers

 }

-COPY moves a rectangle from one place in the frame store to another.
-Source and destination may overlap, so a screen can scroll by copying itself shifted by one text line.
-The engine handles overlap.
+COPY moves a rectangle from one position in the frame store to another.
+The source and the destination can overlap.
+Thus a screen can scroll: it copies itself, with an offset of one text line.
+The engine obeys the overlap.

 /* (verified) */